Jean-LouisH/Omnific/README.md

 **This project is still a work in progress**

-[Esi](https://github.com/Jean-LouisH/Esi) is a game engine I'm developing for fun, studying and technical demonstrations.
+[Esi](https://github.com/Jean-LouisH/Esi) is a game engine I'm developing for fun, study and technical demonstrations.

 ## Notable Target Features